electron/electron/docs/api/app.md

 ### `app.getVersion()`

-Returns `String` - The version of the loaded application.
+Returns `string` - The version of the loaded application.
 If no version is found in the application's `package.json` file, the version of the current bundle or executable is returned.

 ### `app.getName()`

-Returns `String` - The current application's name, which is the name in the application's `package.json` file.
+Returns `string` - The current application's name, which is the name in the application's `package.json` file.

 Usually the `name` field of `package.json` is a short lowercased name, according